 The acquirer or promoter shall appoint a merchant banker registered with the SEBI and such other intermediaries as are considered necessary.
-It should not be associated to the promoter or acquirer.
+It should not be an associate of the promoter or acquirer.

 Explanation - The merchant banker conducting the due diligence on behalf of the company may also act as the manager to the delisting offer.